-Governments, supervisors, and industry associations who have signed onto PACTA COP act as hosts of the coordinated assessments, inviting relevant financial institutions and associations to participate in the analysis on a voluntary basis.
+Participating governments, supervisors, and industry associations act as hosts of the coordinated assessments, inviting relevant financial institutions and associations to participate on a voluntary basis.
 Participants then upload their equity and corporate bond portfolios to a dedicated, secure, and confidential platform, which in turn delivers individual climate alignment results with anonymized peer comparisons.
-Loan book portfolios are analyzed by the participating banks themselves.
-As part of this process, the participating financial institutions are also asked to respond to a qualitative survey on climate-related investment strategies, in order to capture other initiatives in greening their investments.
-2DII offers participants access to a new stress-testing module to help measure their exposure to transition risks.
+Participating banks analyze their loan books portfolios independently with the PACTA for Banks toolkit.
+As part of this process, the participating financial institutions are asked to respond to a qualitative survey on their climate action strategies.
+2DII also offers participants access to a new stress-testing module to help them measure their exposure to transition risks.

 As a last step, the host government, supervisor, or industry association receives an aggregate-level report containing the results for the entire participating financial sector.
 This report provides a unique overview of financial institutions’ exposure to key climate-relevant sectors and their alignment with the Paris Agreement goals, aggregated by peer group.
-All reports, including the aggregated results and the individual reports for the participating institutions, are confidential, and there is no obligation whatsoever to publish any information.
-It is the decision of the government to publish the meta results and the individual participants to publish their individual results.
+All reports are confidential, and it is the decision of the government to publish the meta results and the individual participants to publish their individual results.

 Results & impact thus far

 Marking COP26, 2DII published a stocktake of the coordinated climate assessments thus far.
 Based on our previous work, we project that the number of countries conducting such exercises will quadruple to 60 by 2025.
 As more countries repeat these assessments, this will also enable more meaningful progress-tracking and understanding of the real-world impact of financial markets.